PreferredAI/cornac/tutorials/working_with_auxiliary_data.md

                          item_text=item_text_modality, verbose=True,
                          seed=123, rating_threshold=0.5)
 ```
 The item text modality is passed for the evaluation method.
-As mentioned earlier, this make it possible to avoid the tedious process of aligning the set of training items with their auxiliary data.
-Moving forward, we need to instantiate the CLD model and evaluation metrics:
+As mentioned earlier, this makes it possible to avoid the tedious process of aligning the set of training items with their auxiliary data.
+Moving forward, we need to instantiate the CDL model and evaluation metrics:
 ```Python
 cdl = cornac.models.CDL(k=20, autoencoder_structure=[50], max_iter=100,
                         learning_rate=0.01, lambda_u=0.01, lambda_v=0.01,